Bartleonid/reinvented/README.md

   3. Jira flow review and updating with required QA statuses
   4. Composing Tracebility Matrix based on requirements
   5. Manual testing + test-design kick-off of high priority business cases test coverage using TestRail tool like Sig In.
 Checkout.
-  6. API tests automation kick-off of high priority business use cases using Karate framework or JMeter
+  6. API testing automation kick-off of high priority business use cases using Karate framework or JMeter
   7. Weekly QA review with Perry on QA team progress
-  8. Jenkins pipeline set up
+  8. Jenkins pipeline set up with backend test job

 ## Accessess
   - Jira